Bleach baths (for eczema)

 What if bleach baths are not helping?

-Usually, the steps above can help most people’s skin, especially with eczema.
-If bleach baths aren’t helping, refer to my eczema page for other tips.
-If you need more help with your skin, look for a board-certified dermatologist in your area.
+Most people notice improvement, especially with eczema, but sometimes bleach baths aren’t enough on their own.
+Check my Eczema page for more options.
+If your skin still isn’t improving, see a board-certified dermatologist in your area.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER